pratixashah/Stock-Market-Analysis/README.md

 # VBA

-This VBA Script is based on millions of stock data separated by year in each worksheet.
+This VBA Script can process millions of stock data separated by year in each worksheet.

 - This script works for all the worksheets in the same file at the same time.
 - The script includes output for each Ticker with its Yearly Change, Change in Percentage and Total Stock volume